-Fill plastic light bulb containers with colorful candy for a favor with creative spark!
-We used a mix of regular and pastel M&Ms to fill these guys, and since I’m totally a stickler about colors, yes… we DID pick out all the pieces that didn’t match the party’s palette.
-Looking at you brown and orange! ;) It was a lot less expensive to do it this way using “regular” bags of M&Ms than to buy the specialty packs that are all one color.
+I used a mix of regular and pastel M&Ms to fill these light bulbs… and yes we DID pick out all the pieces that didn’t match the party’s palette.
+Looking at you brown and orange! 😜 It’s less expensive to buy bags of regular M&Ms and remove certain colors than to buy the specialty packs that are all one color.

 This was probably my favorite decoration – possibly because I just love anything that you can hang overhead!
 These giant “atom & molecule” decorations are made from embroidery hoops (spray painted silver), colorful “ball pit” balls, and wooden skewers.
 I used fishing wire to hang them for a “floating” effect.